DijiOfficial/Diji-Engine/README.md

 ## <ins>Improvements & todos</ins>

 This section is dedicated to potential improvements for the engine.
-However if you've gotten this far you probably saw the [SFML Engine]() mentionned a couple of times.
+However if you've gotten this far you probably saw the [**SFML Engine**](https://github.com/DijiOfficial/SFML-Engine) mentionned a couple of times.
 That engine is an upgraded version building on top of this one's framework, with many improvements made to the engine itself as well as more modernized code.
-So if you haven't already I invite to go over the the [SFML Engine GitHub Page]() to find out about the improved version of the engine!
+So if you haven't already I invite to go over the the [**SFML Engine GitHub Page**](https://github.com/DijiOfficial/SFML-Engine) to find out about the improved version of the engine!

 With all of that said, let's get into the example usage of this engine.

 # <ins>Pac-Man</ins>

-The Following sections will guide you through my implementation of the original Pacman arcade game that I made!
+The Following sections will guide you through my implementation of the original [**Pac-Man**](#pac-man) arcade game that I made!

 ## <ins>Intro</ins>

-I made Pacman alongside the Engine as both a showcase and a design reference for the engine.
+I made [**Pac-Man**](#pac-man) alongside the [**Engine**](#the-engine) as both a showcase and a design reference for the engine.
 Developing it in parallel helped me shape key engine systems, and expose the potential flaws in the design.

-It’s a project I’m particularly proud of, the gameplay is a faithful replica of the original as I spent countless hours researching the original Arcade game exploring old research papers and abandinned threads on unkown forums to find the information I needed!
+It’s a project I’m particularly proud of, the gameplay is a faithful replica of the original as I spent countless hours researching [**the original Arcade Game**](https://en.wikipedia.org/wiki/Pac-Man) exploring old research papers and abandinned threads on unkown forums to find the information I needed!

 I'm confident my game showcases my capabilities as a programmer so let me present it to you!

 ## <ins>Overview</ins>

 I once again won't be showing much code as it would make for a very boring read.
-But feel free to have a read through the code or look at my [SFML Engine]() for a more up-to-date code style.
+But feel free to have a read through the code or look at my [**SFML Engine**](https://github.com/DijiOfficial/SFML-Engine) for a more up-to-date code style.
 With that out of the way let's get to the intersting part.
 The game Itself!

 I first tried to replicate the intro closely to the original.
-You can find a video of the arcade game [here]() for a reference.
-However the first "boot up" section seemed hard to replicate as it almost looks like it's clearing the memory and using that to display visuals on the screen.
-I ended up starting right after that on the classic start menu.
+You can find a [**video of the arcade game**](https://youtu.be/dScq4P5gn4A) for reference.
+However the first "boot up" section seemed hard to replicate so I ended up starting right after that on the classic start menu.

 (insert gif)